-We will review options relating to the provenance of trees (both in terms of origin of seed and all parts of the growing process) and will look for opportunities to support whose suppliers who grow high quality, disease free trees which are likely to be suitable for the future.
+We will review options relating to the provenance of trees (both in terms of origin of seed and all parts of the growing process) and will look for opportunities to support those suppliers who grow high-quality, disease-free trees which are likely to be suitable for the future.
 This will help to reduce risks associated with the importation of trees and soil which are a significant source of pests and diseases which threaten UK trees.

-The specified height of new trees will typically be between 3-4 metres to ensure they make an immediate impact and are more resilient to vandalism.
+The specified height of new trees will typically be between 3-4 metres (where possible) to ensure they make an immediate impact and are more resilient to vandalism.
 Tree specification, planting, establishment and maintenance will be carried out in accordance with good horticultural and sylvicultural practices as defined by BS 8545:2014 - Trees: From nursery to independence in the landscape and BS 3998:2010 - Tree work.
 We will also use recommendations and other good practice guidance promoted by government agencies and professional institutions.

-42. Pest and diseases
+43. Pest and diseases

 In the last 15 years, UK trees have proven to be susceptible to attack by diseases and pathogens, causing the rapid death and decline of their host.
-This has been seen in the introduction and impact of Ash dieback on Ash trees resulting in the felling of approximately 100,000 trees in 2012 and the outbreak of Asian Longhorn Beetle at Paddock Wood, Kent which led to approximately 2000 trees being felled.
+This has been seen in the introduction and impact of ash dieback on ash trees and the outbreak of Asian longhorn beetle at Paddock Wood, Kent which led to approximately 2,000 trees being felled.
 The issue of pest and diseases has been added to through the importation of large trees, soil and untreated wood products.
-The practice of large scale plant importation into the UK has provided easy access to pest and diseases.
-In the future there is a potential that climate change will provide environments which benefit the long term development of pests and diseases and result in weather extremes which cause increased stress to urban trees.
+The practice of large-scale plant importation into the UK has provided easy access for pests and diseases.
+In the future, there is the potential that climate change will provide environments which benefit the long-term development of pests and diseases and result in weather extremes which cause increased stress to urban trees.